-(c) Non-regular employees who are eligible for conversion to a regular appointment in accordance with Clauses 8.5(a) and (b) above shall have the right to accrue any and all ongoing available work for which they are qualified on a seniority basis within their assigned program and centre up to a full-time workload.
+- (c) Non-regular employees who are eligible for conversion to a regular appointment in accordance with Clauses 8.5(a) and (b) above shall have the right to accrue any and all ongoing available work for which they are qualified on a seniority basis within their assigned program and centre up to a full-time workload.
 This right of accrual for ongoing work shall be the basis for determining the actual minimum percentage for the regular appointment.
 Such right of accrual shall take precedence over any other employee's rights of first refusal.
-The exercise of this right to accrue any and all ongoing available work for which they are qualified may result in a minimum regular part-time workload being unavailable for a non-regular employee with less seniority who would otherwise qualify for conversion.

-(d) The employee's conversion to a regular appointment will become effective on the first of the month following the date upon which the employee meets the conversion criteria.
+The exercise of this right to accrue any and all ongoing available work for which they are qualified may result in a minimum regular part-time workload being unavailable for a non-regular employee with less seniority who would otherwise qualify for conversion. - (d) The employee's conversion to a regular appointment will become effective on the first of the month following the date upon which the employee meets the conversion criteria except in cases of semesterized work where the conversion becomes effective prior to either a fall or winter intake.
+In such cases, the conversion date will be determined by the Dean and the Department Chair.
+Where there is a disagreement between the Dean and the Department Chair, the date shall be determined by the Vice-President, Education.
 Salary will begin on the date on which the available ongoing workload begins.